Immigrants anxious as they await Supreme Court DACA decision

 Like Montoya, Adrián Escárate has woken up early most Mondays this year.
 The 31-year-old, who’s originally from Chile but has been in the U.S. since he was 3, immediately grabs his phone or computer and starts scrolling a blog that tracks Supreme Court rulings.

-The Santa Cruz, California, resident checks in with friends on a group message and keeps refreshing Twitter and the blog.
+Escárate, who’s living in Santa Cruz, California, checks in with friends on a group message and keeps refreshing Twitter and the blog.

 “When it hasn’t come down, you kind of breathe a sigh of relief and say, ‘OK, we’re good for this week,’” said Escárate, who’s been part of DACA since 2014 and is a communications coordinator for immigrant rights organization Define American.